 Prepared by Deborah Abrahams

 Due to the quick growth of new technologies and the high rate of digitisation across organisations, Event Management Systems (EMSs) have been introduced to help clients remain engaged throughout events or services.
-But first and foremost, what exactly is EMSs, and what are some of the current market options?
-EMSs give several capabilities that non-profit organisations may use throughout a project to efficiently manage and schedule activities.
+But first and foremost, what exactly are EMSs, and what are some of the current market options?
+EMSs provide several capabilities that non-profit organisations may use throughout a project to efficiently manage and schedule activities.
 Do you want to learn more about Event Management Systems?
 Check out this article to learn more about the roles of EMSs by reading this article.